 The role of Non-Executive Director is, with the rest of the board, to constructively challenge and contribute to the development of the Goalball U.K. ’strategy; to review the performance of management in meeting agreed goals and objectives; to support and monitor the Chief Executive’s performance, and to ensure appropriate succession planning.

 The board is particularly seeking applicants with a background and skills in sports administration, charitable fundraising, governance/sports governance or law or inclusion.
-We are particularly interested in hearing from applicants with lived experience of sightloss, people who have never before considered becoming part of a sport board, women, from people from Black, Asian and minority ethnic groups, and people from the LGBTQ+ communit.
+We are particularly interested in hearing from applicants with lived experience of sightloss, people who have never before considered becoming part of a sport board, women, from people from Black, Asian and minority ethnic groups, and people from the LGBTQ+ community.

 Location

 Goalball U.K is based at the English Institute of Sport in Sheffield.
 The board meets four times a year.
-In addition, Independent Non-Executive Directors may sit on one of the board committees - typically meeting four times a year.
+In addition, Independent Non-Executive Directors may be asked to sit on one of the board committees - typically meeting four times a year.
 The majority of the meetings are held virtually.

 To apply